lalomorales22/penguins/docs/help/faq.md

 Everyday wins usually look like:

-- **Personal briefings:** summaries of inbox, calendar, and news you care about.
+- **Ongoing browser chat:** keep one durable conversation with your assistant instead of starting over every time.
-- **Research and drafting:** quick research, summaries, and first drafts for emails or docs.
+- **Operator workflows in the Control UI:** inspect logs, restart flows, edit config, review sessions, and manage cron jobs from one browser tab.
-- **Reminders and follow ups:** cron or heartbeat driven nudges and checklists.
+- **Research and drafting:** quick research, summaries, and first drafts for emails, docs, and plans.
-- **Browser automation:** filling forms, collecting data, and repeating web tasks.
+- **Scheduled follow-through:** cron and heartbeat for reminders, reviews, and recurring checks.
-- **Cross device coordination:** send a task from your phone, let the Gateway run it on a server, and get the result back in chat.
+- **CLI automation:** run one-off jobs, wire scripts together, and keep repeatable workflows in source control.

 ### Can Penguins help with lead gen outreach ads and blogs for a SaaS